564C52/JASA_investigating/README.md

 Sounds are extracted from the *Studio online library* and the *Vienna symphonic library*

 *Ballet, G., Borghesi, R., Hoffmann, P., and Lévy, F. (1999).
-“Studio online 3.0:  An internet "killer application" for remote accessto ircam sounds and processing tools,”  Journée d’Informatique Musicale (JIM) .*
+“Studio online 3.0:  An internet "killer application" for remote access to ircam sounds and processing tools,”  Journée d’Informatique Musicale (JIM) .*

 http://www.vsl.co.at